Islands and Venues

 Pyrethrum Cultivation

 Pyrethrum, which is a natural insect repellant, grows well in dry areas.
 When it was introduced to the islands of Kagawa, which tended to suffer from water shortages, cultivation flourished.
-Women were mainly responsible for farming the flowers on Takamijima, and during the 1960s, it was grown over much of the island.
+Women were mainly responsible for farming the flowers on Takamishima, and during the 1960s, it was grown over much of the island.
 Subsequently, production dwindled, and it is no longer grown commercially.
 During the industry’s peak, the white flowers, which bloomed at the end of spring, made it look as if the island was covered in snow.

 Grand Sports Day